 1.02 - ENABLING ACTS

-The respective governing bodies of each Municipality have authorized this Agreement and the execution and delivery hereof to the District, and the resolutions of each Municipality are incorporated herein by reference.
-The execution of this Agreement by the officers of each Municipality certifies that each governing body adopted such resolution in a legal manner, at a legally constituted and legally held meeting of each of such governing bodies.
-Such resolution and the adoption of the same are included in the official minutes of each of such meetings.
-Such resolution in each case has in no way since said adoption been altered, amended or rescinded and is presently in full force and effect.
-Certified copies of each of the resolutions from each of the Village and TOWN Boards are on file in the office of the Secretary of the District Board.
+The respective governing bodies of each Municipality have authorized this Agreement and the execution and delivery hereof to the District.
+The execution of this Agreement by the officers of each Municipality certifies that each governing body approved this Agreement, at a legally constituted and legally held meeting of each of such governing bodies.

 1.03 -TERRITORYINCLUDED